Pradumnasaraf/Snippets/Bash/README.md

 ### System commands
+- `ps aux` - processes which are running
 - `df` - Check the capacity and storage details.
     - `m` - In megabyte)  or
     - `hg` - (gigabyte).